mauvaisetroupe/machine-learning-specialization-coursera/c1-supervised-ML-regression-and-classification/week1/README.md

 ## Unsupervised learning part 1

+Don't let the name uncivilized for you, unsupervised learning is I think just as super as supervised learning

  > <img src="./w01-06-Unsupervised_learning_part_1/img_2023-01-28_10-05-37.png">

+ An unsupervised learning algorithm, might decide that the data can be assigned to two different groups or two different clusters.
+And so it might decide, that there's one cluster what group over here, and there's another cluster or group over here.
+This is a particular type of unsupervised learning, called a clustering algorithm.

  > <img src="./w01-06-Unsupervised_learning_part_1/img_2023-01-28_10-06-05.png">

+For example, clustering is used in google news, what google news does is every day it goes.
+And looks at hundreds of thousands of news articles on the internet, and groups related stories together.

  > <img src="./w01-06-Unsupervised_learning_part_1/img_2023-01-28_10-06-39.png">

+ This image shows a picture of DNA micro array data, these look like tiny grids of a spreadsheet.
+And each tiny column represents the genetic or DNA activity of one person

  > <img src="./w01-06-Unsupervised_learning_part_1/img_2023-01-28_10-07-03.png">

+ Many companies have huge databases of customer information given this data.
+Unsupervised learning can you automatically group your customers, into different market segments so that you can more efficiently serve your customers.

  > <img src="./w01-06-Unsupervised_learning_part_1/img_2023-01-28_10-07-31.png">

 ## Unsupervised learning part 2